HelloCuriosity/model-forge/website/docs/supported-types/char.md

 ### Extending Calendar Provider

-If you need a specific range you can pass custom `timestamps` to the provider:
+You can specify a list of chars to pass to the provider:

 ```kotlin
     val char = CharProvider(chars = listOf('a', 'b')).get()